-TOP 10 REASONS ON WHY YOU SHOULD VISIT RWANDA
+TOP 10 TRIP REASONS ON WHY TO VISIT RWANDA

-Why Go To Rwanda For A Gorilla - Primate Trek & Wildlife Safari, Cultural, Historical, Lakeside Vacation
+Why Go To Rwanda For A Gorilla - Primate Trek & Wildlife Safari, Cultural & Historical Trip, Lakeside Vacation

 The country also offers magnificent hiking and trekking through dense rainforests to the summits of volcanic peaks, and even high above the tree canopy.
 In Rwanda you are always near amazing wildlife, both large and small.
 The treetops are filled with the chatter of primates and the calls of birds.
 Butterflies drift along wind currents in search of the perfect wildflowers.
 As you explore the country’s outback, you sense the presence of the sovereigns who once ruled here, and you may even meet Rwandans who keep alive ancient traditions and crafts that go back many centuries.